Exploring the Temple Ruins of Hampi, India

 The most important temple structure in the town is the Virupaksha Temple, right next to the Tungabhadra river where you will cross over to the other side.
 The temple itself has a huge and gorgeous entrance in Dravidian style with elaborate sculptures of deities.
-Make sure you cover yourself on shoulders and till knees before you enter.
+Make sure you cover yourself on your shoulders and knees before you enter.

 There are many more temples around this area with a similar architectural style.
 The peripheral is a lobby curtailed by a series of pillars.
-Then there is the inner sanctum that will contain a statue of a deity from the Hindu mythology.
+Then there is the inner sanctum that will contain a statue of a deity from Hindu mythology.
 Shoes and cameras are usually not permitted inside.

 Now, you may or may not understand the significance of some of these places.
 I feel it is always better to get a guide at historical locations or it may leave you with the feeling of ‘meh…’.

-The Vitthala temple complex is one of the largest in the area that spreads over 3 km.
+The Vitthala temple complex is one of the largest in the area spreads over 3 km.
 The architecture can be described as the most sophisticated in the town.
 The garuda shrine in the shape of a chariot in the middle of the courtyard is perhaps one of the most photographed elements.

 This is one of the few complexes that charge tourists for entrance.
 Indian tourist needs to pay ₹40 and foreign tourists ₹500 per person to enter.